techgrounds/cloud-6-repo-MJLippai/09_Project_01/Version_1/Documentation/Exploration/01_Requirements.md

 ## Goal
-Defining and expanding the requirements of of the IAC project and it's deliverables.
+Defining and expanding the requirements of the IAC project and it's deliverables.

 ---
 ## Epic